Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Introduction

-Now we turn in discussing small deviations below the mean, which are by far a more delicate matter.
-Note that (recall \eqref{eq:d-cube00}, \eqref{eq:d-cube01}) in the case of the $\ell_\infty$ norm one essentially has reflecting that $\|G\|_\infty$ is skewed left in a strong sense.
-The method we described for small ball probabilities can immediately yield a double exponential bound in this regime by approximating the function $f$ and apply the variance-sensitive small deviation estimate for $P_tf$.
-However, since an approximation of $f$ by $P_tf$ satisfies an a priori error bound $f-P_tf = O(\sqrt{t})$ (see e.g. \cite{Pis-pmb} Chapter 1), this approach would only yield a tail estimate of $\exp( -n^{c\varepsilon^2} )$.
-To obtain the matching bound $\exp(-n^{c\varepsilon})$ requires extra effort.
-The smoothening via the Ornstein-Uhlenbeck-semigroup is still involved but the main difference now is that instead of applying $P_t$ directly to $f$ we apply it to an appropriately chosen norming set of $f$.
+A variant of the method we develop to attack the problem in the small ball regime enables us to encounter its small deviation counterpart as well.
+To this end, the smoothening via the Ornstein-Uhlenbeck semigroup is still involved but the main difference now is that instead of applying $P_t$ directly to the norm $f$ we apply it to an appropriately chosen norming set of $f$.
 We perform a step-by-step procedure (algorithm) based on smoothening and elimination of spiky parts of the norm, which requires at most polynomial number of steps, and allows to deform the original norm to one which almost preserves the mean and enjoys better variance bounds.
-The final stage employs the variance-sensitive deviation inequality once more.
-Let us emphasize that our method heavily depends on the fact that the variance governs the lower deviation estimate for obtaining both the right dependence on $\varepsilon$ and the full regime $\varepsilon \in ( (\log n)^{-1}, 1)$.
-This is evident at the computational stage of the argument which apparently wouldn't have produced the optimal form if a small-deviation inequality with different variance proxy has been used.

-As before, we establish this result for $1$-unconditional norms in canonical positions, and in the case of general norms, we have to apply once more the ``non-standard" linear transformation.
-Namely, we obtain the following:
+The final stage of this procedure is completed by an application of the variance-sensitive deviation inequality for convex function from \cite{PV-sdi}.
+Following the aforementioned scheme we are able to settle the problem of small deviation for norms in full generality.
+Namely, we prove the following: